-It doesn’t matter whether you live with something from birth, or something in your life that happens and changes the way you look, there must still be a level of acceptability that you can work with.
+It also doesn’t matter whether you live with something from birth, or with something later on in your life that happens and changes the way you look and feel about yourself, there still has to be a level of acceptability that you can work with.

-There is also a train of thought that says if you’re born with something it should be easier to live with because you don’t know any different.
-To some extent that’s true, but the other side of the coin is that if you’re fully aware others are normal, it doesn’t stop you thinking that you want what they have.
+There is a school of thought that says if you’re born with something it should be easier to live with because you don’t know any different.
+To some extent that’s true, but the other side of the coin is that if you’re fully aware others are normal and what you deal with is mild, it doesn’t stop you wanting what they have.